 17 December 2020: QuCIP’s PI Nicolai Sinai delivered an invited online lecture at the University of Erlangen entitled “Versuch zum Leben Muhammads” (“An Essay on the Life of Muhammad”).

-14 May 2020: QuCIP researchers Klar and Sinai have just published two chapters in the Oxford Handbook of Qur’anic Studies, entitled “Qur’anic Exempla and Late Antique Narratives” (by Marianna Klar) and “Inner-Qur’anic Chronology” (by Nicolai Sinai).
+14 May 2020: QuCIP researchers Klar and Sinai just published two chapters in the Oxford Handbook of Qur’anic Studies, entitled “Qur’anic Exempla and Late Antique Narratives” (by Marianna Klar) and “Inner-Qur’anic Chronology” (by Nicolai Sinai).

 7 December 2019: Behnam Sadeghi gave a paper entitled “An Apocryphal Hadith from the Mid-First Century AH (AD 650–693) Illuminates the Kūfan Qurrā’, Vindicating the Historical Sources” at the workshop The Transmission and Reception of the Qurʾān in Light of Recent Scholarship at Harvard University.
 A video recording of the presentation can be found here.